arangodb/arangodb/Documentation/Manual/NewFeatures13.md

 Rapid API Development with FOXX{#NewFeatures13Foxx}
 ---------------------------------------------------

+A preview of the forthcoming Foxx is contained in 1.3.
+Please note that this is not the final version, Foxx is still experimental.

 Foxx is a lightweight Javascript “micro framework” which allows you to build applications directly on top of ArangoDB and therefore skip the middleman (Rails, Django, Symfony or whatever your favorite web